 Fort McCoy is one of the primary training bases in the United States of America.
-It is located in Monroe County, Wisconsin.
+It is located near between Sparta and Tomah, Wisconsin in Monroe County.
 It spreads over 240 square kilometers and has always been one of the main training facilities for the US Army.
 Its objectives haven’t changed too much over the last century, therefore the techniques used on site are now among the most advanced ones in the world.

 The history of Fort McCoy dates back to 1909.
 It was established as the popular Sparta Maneuver Track.
 It was almost four times smaller than it is today.
 The track actually consisted of two different camps – Robinson and Emory Upton, which were split by one of the most important railroads in the area.
 One year later, the fort was renamed after Robert Bruce McCoy.
 Robert Bruce McCoy is the major general who first saw this place as a great opportunity for a training field.
 In fact, he actually acquired most of the land for the construction.
 Its role during World War I was not too significant.